 HLS - Secured Video Upload

-The compressed file is separated into 2 second chunks encoded and compressed in a bit-rate for it's resolution:
+The compressed file is separated into 2 second chunks encoded and compressed at a bit-rate for its resolution:

 Bitrate Constant Rate Factor (CRF) is set to 19